Discovering the Art of Moka Pot Brewing

 Choosing the Right Coffee

 Selecting the right coffee beans is vital for achieving the best flavor from your Moka pot.
 Focus on medium to dark roast coffee beans, as these tend to deliver more intense flavors.
-For instance, our Kenya, Guatemalan and Colombian provide a full-bodied experience that truly shines in a Moka pot.
+For instance, our Kenya, Guatemalan, and Colombian beans provide a full-bodied experience that truly shines in a Moka pot.

 Moka Pot Components and Setup